theMarcHuerta/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 --------

 __Task 2__: Next, we'll implement routines for querying the data structure.
 Implement the `get_value` and `get_matches` stubs -- the `get_value` query retrieves the value assigned to a user-provided field within a record.
 The `get_matches` stub retrieves the rows that contain a subset of field-value pairs.
 Implement both these querying routines and then execute `digimon_basic_queries` and `digimon_value_queries` to test your implementations.

 **Q3.** How did you implement the `get_value` query?
 Describe any HD operators and lookups you performed to implement this query.

 **Q4.** How did you implement the `get_matches` query?
 Describe any HD operators and lookups you performed to implement this query.
-How high of a distance threshold can you set before you start seeing false positives in the returned results.
+Try using lower threshold values.
+How low of a distance threshold can you set before you start seeing false positives in the returned results?

 -----

-__Task 3__: Implement the `get_analogy` query, which given two records, identifies the value that shares the same field as the value supplied in the query.
+__Task 3__: Implement the `get_analogy` query, which given two records and a value in one of the records, identifies the value that shares the same field in the other record as the input value.
 For example, if you perform an `analogy` query on the `US` and `Mexico` records, and ask for the value in the `Mexico` record that relates to the `Dollar` value in the `US` record, this query would return `Peso`.
 This query completes the analogy  _Dollar is to USA as <result> is to Mexico_.

-_Tip_: If you want more information on this type of query, you can look up "dollar value of mexico"
+_Tip_: If you want more information on this type of query, you can look up "What We Mean When We Say 'What's the Dollar of Mexico?'"

 **Q5.** How did you implement the `get_analogy` query?
 Describe how this is implemented using HD operators and item memory lookups.
 Why does your implementation work?
 You may want to walk through and HD operator properties you leveraged to complete this query.

-### Part C: Implementing the HDC Classifier [10 pts total, 2 pts/question, hdc-ml.py]
+### Part C: Implementing an HDC Classifier [10 pts total, 2 pts/question, hdc-ml.py]

 Next, we will use an item memory to implement an MNIST image classifier.
 A naive implementation of this classifier should easily be able to get ~75% accuracy.
-In literature, HDC-based MNIST classifiers have been shown to achieve ~95% classification accuracy.
+In literature, HDC-based MNIST classifiers have been shown to achieve ~98% classification accuracy while being much more lightweight and error resilient than neural networks.
 In this exercise, you will implement the necessary encoding/decoding routines, and you will implement both the training and inference algorithms for the classifier.

 __Tips__: Try a simple pixel/image encoding first.
 For decoding operations, you will likely need to use the self-inverse property of binding to recover information.

 -------------

 **Task 1**: Fill in the `encode_pixel`, `decode_pixel`, `encode_image`, and `decode_image` stubs in the MNIST classifier.
 These functions should translate pixels/images to/from their hypervector representation.
 Then use the `test_encoding` function to evaluate the quality of your encoding.
 This function will save the original image to `sample0.png`, and the encoded then decoded image to `sample0_rec.png`.

 **Q1.** How did you encode pixels as a hypervector?
-Write out the HD expressions, and describe what atomic/basis hypervectors you used for both encodings.
+Write out the HD expressions, and describe what atomic/basis hypervectors you used for the encodings.

 **Q2.** How did you encode images as a hypervector?
 Write out the HD expressions, and describe any atomic/basis hypervectors in the expression.